 The amortization payments are level amounts over the remaining applicable amortization periods.
-The employer cost is determined as a percent of payroll.
+The employer cost is determined as a percent of retirement covered compensation.
 The total employer cost is the average contribution amount that needs to be received from the employer groups participating in the system.
-Some employer groups contribute a higher percent of pay, and some employer groups contribute a lower percent of pay depending on the benefits payable to their employees.
+Some employer groups contribute a higher percent of compensation, and some employer groups contribute a lower percent of compensation depending on the benefits payable to their employees.